Tororoi/pixel-vee/README.md

 - Dithered Gradient Tool
 - Smooth curves mode for brush.
 When drawing quickly, curves can look choppy and angular.
 Calculates curvature between points.
 Bonus: convert entire brush stroke into a series of linked vectors.
 - Shapes which are a collection of vectors that can be easily selected to manipulate together.
+- "Cut" vectors at any point to subdivide it into 2 separate curves.

 #### Raster Tools:
 - Mask Tool